Finding a Roommate

 - As you begin your search, reach out to your network.
 Maybe you have a friend that is also looking for roommate or your friends can refer someone they know to you.
 There are no guarantees that living with a friend or a friend of a friend will be a good roommate match, but it does up your chances of getting a better picture of who you are about to live with.

 - Get the news out there.
-Some students have found a roommate by searching Facebook groups and looking at roommate websites.
+Use the Roommate section on the Off-Campus Housing Finder to post your roommate profile and to view other students' profiles.
+Some students have found a roommate by searching Facebook groups.
 The official UT Austin class Facebook groups as well as the transfer student Facebook group are a great place to start.
 Just be sure to do some homework because these people will likely be complete strangers to you.
 Be careful with what information you post online.

 - Get to know perspective roommates and hold interviews.
 Simply asking someone about their social habits, when they wake up, and cleaning habits can help you weed out roommates you know you would not enjoy living with.
 If you are the one answering the request for a roommate, you could suggest getting together for coffee or a phone call to get to know each other before signing a lease.

 - Talk about the tough stuff early on.
 Some might find it uncomfortable talking about money whether it is someone they know well or with strangers.
 Being open about the costs of rent and bills as well as your expectations on how to pay them is important.
 Setting these expectations can save you awkwardness and headaches in the long run.
 You can get some ideas of what to talk about with your potential roommate by checking out our roommate agreement.